antlersoft/patchyamp/README.md

 License
 -------

-Copyright 2014 The Android Open Source Project, Inc.
+Copyright 2017 Michael A. MacDonald

+MODIFIED FROM FILES RELEASED UNDER SAME LICENSE BY Android Open Source Project 2014

 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for